12th Operations Group: Organization and initial operations

 The group was first activated as the 12th Bombardment Group at McChord Field, Washington on 15 January 1941 as the United States began building up its armed forces after the beginning of World War II in Europe, drawing its initial cadre from the 17th Bombardment Group.
 The 81st, 82d, and 83d Bombardment Squadrons were the group's first components, while the 19th Reconnaissance Squadron was attached to the 12th.
 Although designated a light bomber group, the unit was initially equipped with a mix of Douglas B-18 Bolo and Douglas B-23 Dragon medium bombers and a few Stearman PT-17 trainers.
 In August 1941, the Air Corps converted its reconnaissance squadrons attached to light bomber groups and the 19th Reconnaissance Squadron became the 94th Bombardment Squadron and was assigned to the group.

-At the time of the Japanese Attack on Pearl Harbor, The 12th was the only Air Corps bombardment group on the Pacific Coast north of the San Francisco Bay area and the group began flying antisubmarine patrols and watching for signs of an invasion.
+At the time of the Japanese Attack on Pearl Harbor, the group began flying antisubmarine patrols and watching for signs of an invasion.
 At the end of December 1941, the group was designated a medium bomber unit, consistent with its equipment.
 This resulted in the 94th Squadron again becoming a reconnaissance unit, as the 94th Reconnaissance Squadron.
 In February, the group moved to Esler Field, Louisiana, where it began converting to the North American B-25 Mitchell.
 With the Mitchells, the 94th resumed the bombardment mission, this time as the 434th Bombardment Squadron in April.
 In early May, the group deployed to Stockton Army Air Field, California, where half its crews stood alert during daylight hours.
 After the defeat of the Japanese Navy in the Battle of Midway, the group returned to Esler Field.